NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

-# Car Data Statistical Analysis using R
+# Predicting Car Performance: Statistical Analysis using R

 ---

+## Business Problem

+Mechacar, a car manufacturer and distributor with more than 30 years of experience in the market, has seen an increasing decline in sales in the last three years.
+According to the last three years, it is expected to see a decline in revenue year over year of 8-10%.
+After conducting consumer surveys, the most important characteristic that consumers evaluate when purchasing a vehicle is performance measured in miles per gallon (mpg).
+Also, the company has seen an increase in customer warranty complaints for car suspension.

 ## Purpose

-The purpose of this analysis is to predict car performance (mpg) based on certain attributes.
-A car manufacturer will use the results from the analysis to improve the manufacturing process with the objective of having the best performing cars in the market.
+The purpose of this analysis is to help Mechacar's Manufacturing team to understand what car features impact car performance the most.
+The manufacturing team will incorporate the insights into the manufacturing process aiming to produce the best performing cars in the market, rebrand the company image, and regain market share.
+Additionally, some car suspension production lots will be analyzed for quality purposes to determine whether they are aligned with the factory requirements.

 ---

-## Data
+## Overview of Approach

-We have two small datasets in csv format:
+There are two datasets in csv format:

-* The firs dataset[MechaCar_mpg.csv](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis/blob/main/MechaCar_mpg.csv) contains information about car attributes and car performance .
+* The first dataset[MechaCar_mpg.csv](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis/blob/main/MechaCar_mpg.csv) contains information about car attributes and car performance .
+Car attributes are vehicle lenght, vehicle weight, spolier angle, ground clearance, and All-wheel-drive.
+Car performance is measured in mpg (miles per gallon).

-* The second dataset [Suspension_Coil.csv](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis/blob/main/Suspension_Coil.csv) contains information about three different production lots of suspension coils and their pounds per square inch.
+* The second dataset [Suspension_Coil.csv](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis/blob/main/Suspension_Coil.csv) contains information about three different production lots of suspension coils and their pounds per square inch (PSI).
+The columns are: VehicleID, Lot#, PSI

 * The code used to perform the analysis is contained in [Car_Data.RScript.R](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis/blob/main/Car_Data.RScript.R)

+* Multiple linear regression is performed in the first dataset using RStudio.
+P-value and significance level are used as metrics to assess the impact of car features in car performance.

+* T-test analysis is performed on the second dataset to assess production quality among the three production lots and determine which lot is statistically different from the entire production data.

 ---